giussepi/gtorch_utils/README.md

 	pip install https://github.com/giussepi/gtorch_utils/tarball/main --use-feature=2020-resolver --no-cache-dir
 	```

 2. If you haven't done it yet.
-[Install the right pytorch version](https://pytorch.org/).
+[Install the right pytorch version](https://pytorch.org/) for your CUDA vesion.
+To see your which CUDA version you have just run `nvcc -V`.

 ## Usage